 Vermont State has a lot of beauty worth seeing and I’d like to give you a suggestion if you’re planning on visiting it: Check out Smuggler’s Notch State Park and Stowe Mountain, especially if you love scenic drives, nature scenery and enjoy the outdoors.

-I’ve visited Smuggler’s Notch State Park and have hiked Stowe Mountain 2 times.
+I discovered Smuggler’s Notch State Park accidentally during my first road trip in the area and have hiked Stowe Mountain 2 times.
 Both these locations are gorgeous and a must see and I’ll show you why.

 I have an interesting prologue story that leads to visiting this place (it’s short)…